Image

 Phase 2

-To join, you must be at least 18 years old, have a certain type of prostate cancer, and be in good health overall.
-You cannot join if you've had certain treatments or have specific health issues.
-You also need to agree to use birth control and not donate sperm during the study and for 120 days after.
+To join, you must be 18 or older, have a certain type of prostate cancer, and good organ function.
+You should not have had specific treatments before.
+Also, you must agree to use contraception during the study and for 120 days after the last dose.

 Study details